jameshughes89/cs102/src/site/topics/sorting/sorting-recursive.rst

 .. code-block:: text
     :linenos:

-    Define MergeSort
+    Define Mergesort
         If the list is of size 0 or 1
             Return the sorted list of size 0 or 1

         else
-            Split the list into a first and second half Sort the first half with MergeSort
+            Split the list into a first and second half Sort the first half with Mergesort
-            Sort the second half with MergeSort
+            Sort the second half with Mergesort
             Merge the sorted first and second halves back together Return the sorted merged list